JemalNejat/fullstack-assignment-june2025/README.md

    ```
 ## Database Access Requirements

+Sure!
+Here's a clear and concise version of the message you can include:

+---

+## Database Access Requirements

-To connect to the MySQL database, your **IPv4 address** must be whitelisted on the server.
+This project uses a MySQL server that is managed by the company.
+To connect to it, your **IPv4 address must be whitelisted**.
+If it's not, you'll get this error:
-Without this, the server will block your connection, and you will encounter a `Host is not allowed to connect to this MySQL server` error.

-**Why this is necessary:**
-MySQL restricts access to its server based on the IP address of the client attempting to connect.
-This is a security measure to prevent unauthorized access.
-By whitelisting your **IPv4 address**, you’re allowing your system to establish a secure connection to the database.

-### Steps to gain access:

-1. **Provide your IPv4 address:**
-   To be granted permission, each user must submit their **IPv4 address**.

-2. **Whitelisting Process:**
-   After receiving your IPv4 address, an administrator will whitelist it in the MySQL server configuration.

-3. **Access Granted:**
-   Once whitelisted, you’ll be able to connect to the database without issues.
-If your IPv4 address changes, you will need to submit the new address to ensure continuous access.

-### Common Error:

-If your IP address is not whitelisted, you'll encounter the error:

 ```
-Host 'your-ip-address' is not allowed to connect to this MySQL server
+Host 'your-ip' is not allowed to connect to this MySQL server
 ```

+Access to the database is restricted. **Only company employees or LIA students** can be granted access during their internship period.
+The server is not publicly accessible, and **only the company's internal admins** have permission to approve IP addresses.

-By following the steps above and ensuring your IP address is whitelisted, you’ll be able to connect to the MySQL database and proceed with your work.
+> If you're not part of the company or an authorized intern, you won't be able to connect to the database—even if you provide your IPv4 address.

 ---